ComfyUI Extension: ComfyUI-Prompt-Manager

 Prompt Generator Options

-- LLM Parameters: Fine-tune temperature, top_k, top_p, min_p, repeat_penalty
+- LLM Parameters: Fine-tune temperature, top_k, top_p, min_p, repeat_penalty and context size.

-- Custom Instructions: Override default system prompt for different enhancement styles
+- Custom Instructions: Override default system prompt for different enhancement styles.

 Installation